teamclairvoyant/airflow-rest-api-plugin/README.md

 Query Arguments:

 * set (optional) - string - Sets a variable.
-Used to pass the variable key.
-This requires passing an additional set_value parameter.
+This requires passing an additional command, key, value parameters.
 Please see the example below.

 * set_value (optional) - string - Used to pass the value of the variable.
 Only required when using the set parameter.